 First things first… you can get a USB hub from Solid Signal for a very low price.
 And I’m not saying you shouldn’t get one of those.
 I’m saying that it’s not going to give you everything you want out of life.

 If you’re seriously going to use a USB hub, you are going to to two things with it.
 You’re going to connect more stuff to your computer with it, and you’re going to charge things.
 That’s just the way life works in the late 2010s.
+That’s why you need a powered hub like this one.
 Let’s look at why a more expensive hub helps you with those two pursuits.

 Of course you want to connect more things to your computer.
 My computer has five USB ports and they’re all full.
 Granted, I could unplug cables here and there but I’d rather not.
 I have a USB display adapter, a lightning cable, microUSB cable, keyboard, mouse and the last plug goes to a USB hub so I’m not completely out in the cold.
 Those permanently attached cables do cover me most of the time but there are flash drives, memory cards, new devices all the time.